Exclusive - Central banks ready to combat Greek market storm

 While central banks might stand together to counter credit tightness and market volatility, the bar would be far higher for coordinated monetary easing, which is considered unlikely.

-The last time central banks cut interest rates collectively was in October 2008 after Lehman Brothers collapsed.
-In that episode, credit evaporated, with overnight interbank rates shooting above 4 percent and stock market volatility as measured by the VIX fear index .VIX hitting a record above 80.
+The last time central banks cut interest rates together was in October 2008 after Lehman Brothers collapsed.
+In that episode, credit evaporated with overnight interbank rates shooting above 4 percent and stock market volatility as measured by the VIX fear index .VIX hitting a record above 80.

 "Presently there is enough liquidity in the system," said Erik Nielsen, chief economist at UniCredit.

-He is confident European Union leaders in coming weeks will clear a roadmap for financial and fiscal union, which would reassure markets that they will take the steps needed to prevent events from spinning out of control.
+He is confident European Union leaders in coming weeks will defuse any pending crisis by agreeing on a clear roadmap for financial and fiscal union, which will reassure markets that they will take the steps needed to prevent events from spinning out of control.

-Moreover, central banks have far less manoeuvring room today and will harbour their resources carefully.
+Moreover, central banks have far less manoeuvring room today and will harbour their resources carefully, responding largely to clear deterioration in domestic economies.

 More significant would be a relaunch of ECB bond-buying programs.
-Yet the ECB has made abundantly clear that it first wants politicians to act because they hold the key to lasting solutions to Europe's sovereign debt and banking problems.
+Yet the ECB has made abundantly clear it first wants politicians to act because they hold the key to lasting solutions for Europe's sovereign debt and banking problems.

 "I do not think it would be right for monetary policy to compensate for other institutions' lack of action," ECB President Mario Draghi said last Thursday.